Best self-hosted analytics. Judged on what you have to run.

 Where smolanalytics fits, and where it does not

-smolanalytics is the lightest option that still does product analytics.
-It is a single static Go binary, stdlib only, with no Kafka, ClickHouse, Postgres, or Redis to run, storing roughly 7 bytes per event.
-One docker run gives you visitors, referrers, funnels, retention, paths, and cohorts from one snippet, plus a verdict on what to fix and a morning brief.
+smolanalytics is the one tool on this page you do not host.
+It is commercial and managed: no Kafka, ClickHouse, Postgres, or Redis for you to run, one isolated instance per project, nothing phones home, and your data exports in one file any time.
+One snippet gives you visitors, referrers, funnels, retention, paths, and cohorts, plus a verdict on what to fix and a morning brief.

-Its real differentiator beyond the footprint: you ask your numbers in plain English, from a dashboard bar or from your own Cursor / Claude Code over MCP (47 tools, 13 prompts) with your own AI model, so the AI costs you nothing.
-The answers are computed from the same deterministic reports the dashboard renders, never generated by the model, and a CI agreement test fails the build if the two ever disagree.
-It has cookieless mode (no consent banner) and importers from PostHog, Umami, CSV, and JSONL.
+Its real differentiator beyond the footprint: you ask your numbers in plain English, from a dashboard bar or from your own Cursor / Claude Code over MCP (97 tools, 15 prompts) with your own AI model, so the AI costs you nothing.
+The answers are computed from the same deterministic reports the dashboard renders, never generated by the model.
+It has cookieless mode (no consent banner) and importers from PostHog, Mixpanel, Amplitude, Umami, CSV, and JSONL.

-The honest limits: it deliberately does not do session replay, feature flags, experiments, heatmaps, or surveys.
-If those are the point for you, PostHog or Matomo are the right call and you should budget for their stacks. smolanalytics is for teams who want a straight, computed answer on what to fix, on infrastructure they can actually run.
+The honest limit: it ships feature flags, experiments, heatmaps, surveys, and an event-based session inspector, but not pixel-perfect DOM session replay, the video-style recording of a real DOM.
+If that DOM recording is the point for you, PostHog or Matomo are the right call and you should budget for their stacks. smolanalytics is for teams who want a straight, computed answer on what to fix, with nothing to run at all.